Job Description for President

 At your board orientation, take time as well to:

-• Identify 2-3 priorities as a team to make a difference in your school community
+• Identify two to three priorities as a team to make a difference in your school community

-• Review your Bylaws to learn more about PTA
+• Review your Bylaws and standing rules that are specific to your PTA unit.

 • Check the Insurance Guide for the Green-Yellow-Red Light activities a PTA can sponsor